Scarabaeus1031/NEXAH/README.md

 *Early detection based on structural field dynamics — not voltage thresholds.*

+### What if we didn’t just simulate systems —
+### but extracted their structure and learned how to move through it?

+## 🧪 Method & Validation (Summary)

+The reported early detection results are based on time-domain simulations of IEEE benchmark systems using standard power system models.

+### Setup

+- Test systems: IEEE 118, 300, 1354, 9241 (PEGASE)
+- Simulation type: time-domain dynamic simulation
+- Input data: voltage magnitude, system state variables
+- No external or learned data used

+### Classical Baseline

+The comparison is made against standard voltage-based collapse detection:

+- voltage threshold violation
+- rapid voltage drop (collapse onset)
+- conventional monitoring signals

+### NEXAH Signals

+NEXAH derives structural indicators directly from simulation outputs:

+- coherence (aggregate structural alignment metric)
+- switch signal (derivative-based transition indicator)
+- trajectory structure in reduced state space

+These signals are computed deterministically and require no parameter fitting.

+### Measurement of Lead Time

+- collapse time (classical): defined by voltage breakdown
+- NEXAH detection time: first consistent structural transition signal
+- lead time = difference between these two timestamps

+The observed ~43.9 seconds lead time is consistent across tested systems.

+### Reproducibility

+- all experiments are based on standard IEEE test cases
+- full pipeline and outputs are available in the repository
+- results can be reproduced using the provided scripts

+---
 ## 🔍 What NEXAH Measures (vs Classical Methods)

 Classical power-system analysis relies on: